Recording the podcasts that covered Parts 3, 4 and 5 of Twin Peaks, The Return.

 This week, I’m keeping this top part short because I’ve had two weeks in a row working on 50+ podcasts, so let’s get right to it:

-The Red Room Podcast came out last week during the Greater Twin Peaks Podcast Deluge of May 2017 so I’m finally covering it now, sorry about that.
-Scott went to the premier party but couldn’t get into the screening, but that didn’t stop him from sharing a fun a line with Kyle McLachlan or getting the whole lobby to break into applause for Mark Frost.
+The Red Room Podcast came out last week during the Greater Twin Peaks Podcast Deluge of May 2017, so I’m finally covering it now, sorry about that.
+Scott went to the premiere party but couldn’t get into the screening, but that didn’t stop him from sharing a fun a line with Kyle MacLachlan or getting the whole lobby to break into applause for Mark Frost.
 Scott’s favorite moment so far is Laura whispering a new secret into Cooper’s ear.
-He and Josh suspect as Cooper becomes closer to himself the Badalamenti score will become more prevalent and recognizable, until he and his theme comes back strong as ever.
+As Cooper becomes closer to himself, he and Josh suspect the Badalamenti score will become more prevalent and recognizable until he and his theme come back strong as ever.
 The hosts discussed how the first credits scene proved once and for all Laura is dead in this new story, rather than the popular theories that she might be alive.
 And they closed out the episode with a nice segment on Catherine Coulson and the Log lady that was a perfect take on what she means to Twin Peaks.

 Who Killed Laura Podcast put out a podcast each for Parts Three and Four.
 They assume Dougie is a creation of Mr. C, mention the RR-To-Go boxes, and wonder if the lodge symbols above the slot machines are assistance from the lodge denizens or if it’s just something Coop happens to see.
 The hosts wonder where the new songs are, call out Cooper’s condition as Monkey-See-Monkey-Do Mode, mention the theme delivered by Lucy (what’s happening when we’re not here?), prefer the curmudgeonly Albert, and liked Michael Cera’s taking of the not-that-hip biker mantle.